gloe2019/WDB/Notes/JS/Functions/Advanced/notes.md

 console.log(deadlyAnimal); // => "Blue-Ringed Octopus"
 ```

+---

 ## Block Scope

-- A block refers to anything written within curly braces {} -- includes functions AND conditionals AND loops...
+- A block refers to anything written within curly braces {} -- includes functions, conditionals AND loops...
 - Variables created with the `let` or `const` keywords are block scoped - They only exist within the block!

 ```javascript